Companies spend time and money generating as many leads as possible, only to lose them at the bottom of the sales funnel.

 In case your company can’t offer free trials, product demos with a sales representative are also effective.
-Book a day with your potential client for your representative to showcase the service in real-time.
+Book a day with your prospective customer for your representative to showcase the service in real-time.

 The main benefit of demos is that you can train your sales team to be ready to leverage the demo experience and lead straight into a purchase negotiation.

-The first method we mentioned was remarketing with downloadable content—in this case, you’ll be remarketing but with offers to boost conversions.
+The first method we mentioned was remarketing with downloadable content—in this case, you’ll be remarketing but with offers to boost conversion rates.